practicusai/docs/docs/tutorial/predict.md

 ## (Optional) Using a central MLflow Database

-In this tutorial we used a local MLflow database on a cloud node, which will disappear when you terminate it.
+In this tutorial we used a local MLflow database on a Cloud Worker, which will disappear when you terminate it.
 This will be perfectly fine if you are just experimenting.
-For other cases, you can copy your models from the cloud node manually.
+For other cases, you can copy your models from the Cloud Worker manually.
 Or even better, you can store them in a central database at first place.

 To store models in a central database and share with others, do the following:
 - Create or reuse a cloud database, such as MySQL or Postgresql